 The brief political career of a drug operative that’s now haunting Shiv Sena

-On Friday, Maharashtra deputy chief minister Devendra Fadnavis had claimed that Lalit Patil had been a member of the Shiv Sena when it was still undivided
+On Friday, Maharashtra deputy chief minister Devendra Fadnavis had claimed that Patil who sparked a massive manhunt after he escaped from Pune’s Sassoon Hospital while in police custody on October 2, had been a member of the Shiv Sena when it was still undivided

 On Friday, Maharashtra deputy chief minister Devendra Fadnavis had claimed that Patil who sparked a massive manhunt after he escaped from Pune’s Sassoon Hospital while in police custody on October 2, had been a member of the Shiv Sena when it was still undivided.
 Fadnavis claimed that Patil had headed the Sena’s Nashik unit and that he had been shielded by the party which was then in power, when his gang was busted.
 “The allegations levelled by Fadnavis that Lalit Patil was our party’s Nashik unit president is like saying that Dawood Ibrahim was head of the BJP,” said the irrepressible Shiv Sena UBT spokesperson Sanjay Raut, dismissing the allegations as “Laughable.”